Hand holding a pen and analyzing financial graphs on paper

 Chevron

-Operating income measures the efficiency of your company's business model.
-The term operating income is used for companies subject to income tax (IR).
-Companies that have opted for corporation tax (IS) more commonly use the term operating income.
+The operating income helps you gauge how efficient your company's business model is.
+The term 'operating revenue' is used for companies subject to income tax (IR).
+Companies that have opted for corporation tax (IS) more commonly use the term 'operating income'.